The Phantom and the Voodoo Witch Doctor model kit was released by Revell in USA in 1965.

-The white plastic parts don’t click together, but require glue to assemble (which isn’t included).
+The white plastic parts don’t click together, but require glue to assemble, not included in the box.
 The Phantom comes in 14 pieces requiring assembly, plus 2 pieces for the base and name plate.
 The Voodoo Witch Doctor comes in 2 pieces plus a base.

 The model also doesn’t come with paint or brushes to color and decorate as required.

-In 2016, another version of this model kit was released, by a company named Atlantis.
+The Phantom and the Voodoo Witch Doctor model kit was reproduction by Atlantis in USA in 2016.
 The graphics and contents are extremely similar to the original Revell model kit, however the two can be easily distinguished.

 Firstly, the logo on the box on the front bottom right has been replaced from Revell to Atlantis.
 Secondly, the plastic parts within the box are purple, as opposed to white as seen in Revell’s model kit.
 These 2 points are the main distinguishing factors between the two model kits.